-Figure 7 presents the CDF of Napster and Gnutella session durations that are less than twelve hours.
-The graph is limited to twelve hours because of the nature of our analysis method; we used the create-based method [13], in which we divided the captured traces into two halves.
+On the right, Figure 9 presents the CDF of Napster and Gnutella session durations that are less than twelve hours.
+The graph is limited to twelve hours because of the nature of our analysis method; we used the create-based method [21], in which we divided the captured traces into two halves.
 The reported durations are only for sessions that started in the first half, and finished in either the first or second half.
-This method provides accurate information about the distribution of session durations for session that are shorter than half of our trace, but it cannot provide any information at all about sessions that are longer than half our trace.
+This method provides accurate information about the distribution of session durations for session that are shorter than half of our trace, but it cannot provide any information at all about sessions that are longer than half our trace.4 As Figure 9 illustrates, 50% of the peers never remain online for more than one hour.
+Since we observed a roughly constant number of peer participating in Napster and Gnutella, we conclude that over the course of one hour, half of the participants leave these systems and are replaced by another half.

-Figure 7.
-The distribution of Napster/Gnutella session durations.